itredfox2/python_postgresql_validation/README.md

-This script is used to validate the attributes of fields in a postgresql database, as specificed in the corresponding database schema.
+This script is used to validate the attributes of fields in a postgresql database, as specificed in a database schema.